Hehfay/Space-Adventure/README.md

 	315 taught by Dr. Thorne.
 We are building this game using the free version of unity.
 <br>
-	Action items will be in the google drive document
+	Action items and todo lists will be in the google drive document
 </p>